Scottish nationalists raise prospect of another independence vote after 2016

 In the most unpredictable British election since the 1970s, once marginal parties such as the SNP and the UK Independence Party are threatening to tear up the certainties of the post-1945 two-party system.

-It is unclear whether either of Britain’s two major parties could form a durable government after May 7 to rule the $2.8 trillion economy.
+It is unclear whether either of the two major parties could scrabble together a durable government for the $2.8 trillion economy.

-The stakes are high: If Cameron wins, he has promised a referendum on European Union membership by the end of 2017.
+The stakes are high: If Cameron wins, he has promised a referendum on European Union membership.

-Sturgeon, who took over from Salmond as SNP leader in November 2014, said she would push for modest state spending increases and proposed the unilateral scrapping of Britain’s submarine-based nuclear deterrent.
+Sturgeon, who took over from Alex Salmond as SNP leader in November 2014, said she would push for modest state spending increases and proposed the unilateral scrapping of Britain’s submarine-based nuclear deterrent.
+(Reporting by Guy Faulconbridge; editing by Andrew Osborn)

-She said that in the event of a hung parliament, SNP lawmakers in Westminster would seek to defeat a Conservative minority government in a vote of confidence even if the Conservatives were the biggest single party by seats.

-“This is two-for-the-price-of-one election: You can vote SNP and you get David Cameron thrown in for free or you can vote Labour and you can throw David Cameron out for good,” Labour’s Murphy said.